 There comes a time, however, when every speaker has to face a reality check.
-On this occasion, with this speech, the Spanish Prime Minister has missed that check.
+On this occasion, with this speech, the Spanish PM has missed that check.

 His speech might well have pandered to the needs of the European bureaucracy in Brussels, Paris and Berlin.
 But it did little or nothing to calm the fears of his own population.

 That has to be a priority for any speaker at times of national crisis…24% unemployment suggests crisis.
 And that’s one reason why this very aloof, distant and unnerving speech might prove to be Mariano Rajoy’s undoing.